hafdhisofien/hafdhisofien/README.md

 ✔ I am sofien Hafdhi 26 years old From gabes,tunisia. <br/>
 ✔ I am software enginner student at hoblerton school, specifically in the Web full stack curriculum. <br/>
-✔ Intersted in learning web technologies and AR/VR too, i have a passion for building and desgining websites<br/>
+✔ Intersted in learning web technologies and AR/VR too, i have a passion for building and desgining websites.<br/>
-✔ and looking to get into Game dev too someday.
+✔ looking to get into Game dev too someday.

 <br/>